-Lubricants are an important part of any machinery, and there are a variety of different types on the market.
-One of the most important factors to consider when choosing a lubricant is viscosity: how thick or thin the liquid is.
-Additionally, monitoring changes in viscosity helps you track lubricant condition and identify potential equipment issues before breakdown.
-We’ll cover all of the essentials you need to know about high vs. low viscosity lubricants.
+Lubricants are a crucial part of any machinery, and there are various types on the market.
+One of the most important factors to consider when picking a lubricant is viscosity.
+Viscosity describes how thick or thin the liquid is.
+Additionally, monitoring changes in viscosity helps you track lubricant conditions.
+Thus, you can identify potential equipment issues before failure.
+Here, we’ll cover everything you need to know about high vs. low viscosity lubricants.

 What is Oil Viscosity?

 Viscosity is defined as a fluid’s resistance to flow.
 The higher a fluid’s viscosity, the greater its resistance to flow.
 For example, honey has a higher viscosity than water.

 Before going further, there are some critical concepts of viscosity to define.
 These are:

 - Two types of viscosity measurements

 Viscosity Index (VI)

 Fluid flow relies on temperature.
 Heat causes an increase in the internal frictional relationships among fluid molecules.
 And this increase results in changes in the way a fluid moves.
 In higher temperatures, fluids experience thinning or become less viscous.
 In lower temperatures, fluids thicken or become more viscous.